 Kamala Harris who is set to take the stage Wednesday, was in Detroit Monday stopping by the Narrow Way Cafe and Shop in Detroit discussing universal healthcare.

-"I have a vision of what it should be and the existing plans being offered haven't offered what I've wanted," Harris said.
+"I have a vision of what it can be and the existing plans haven't offered what I've wanted," Harris said.

 "Joe Biden, I want to see him come out with fire," said one voter.
-"He's a little too laid back for me right now."
+"He's too laid back for me right now."

 "Kamala is really something.
 She won't take any playing around.
 She'll nail it," said another.

-"Bernie Sanders is definitely someone who is standing out," another said.
+"Bernie Sanders is definitely someone standing out," another said.
 "This is his time and he deserves a shot."